Some traditional Ecuadorian dishes that all expats should be familiar with

-For both expats and tourists, Ecuador provides an adventure in sampling a selection of colorful cuisine, some of which is older than even the Incas.
-Here are the foods most traditional to the area that you must try when you visit.
+For both expats and tourists, Ecuador provides an adventure in colorful and often exotic cuisine, some of which is older than the Incas.
+Here are a few of the traditional foods of Ecuador and the entire Andean region of South America.
+In Cuenca, if you’re not sure where to find them, try the food court at one of the local mercados.

 “Chugchucaras” is a word in the Quechua, the Pre-Colombian language of the locals that translates into “chest-feet-skin,” with said parts belonging specifically to a pig.
 In addition to the chunks of deep fried pork, pork rinds, and pig’s feet, however, the platter features boiled hominy (coarse ground corn), small potatoes, toasted corn, plantain and a small, cheese-filled empanada.
 There’s an urban legend that the pig itself is cooked with the waters of a local fountain, San Martin, to provide it a “miraculous” flavor.